Impact of scalar NSI with off-diagonal parameters at DUNE and P2SO: Simulation Details

 For simulation, we are using GLoBES software package \cite{Huber:2004ka, Huber:2007ji}.
 In order to implement SNSI, we have modified the probability engine of GLoBES.
 We estimate the sensitivity in terms of $\chi^2$ analysis.
 We use the Poisson log-likelihood and assume that it is $\chi^2$-distributed:

 where $N^{{\rm test}}$ and $N^{{\rm true}}$ are the number of events in the test and true spectra respectively, and $n$ is the number of energy bins.
 The systematic error is incorporated by the method of pull~\citep{Fogli:2002pt,Huber:2002mx}.
-The values of the oscillation parameters are taken from NuFit 5.2 and are listed in Tab.~\ref{tab:osc-parameters}.
+The systematic uncertainties taken into consideration in our analysis for the P2SO and DUNE experiments are displayed in Table \ref{table_sys}.
+Both background and signal normalization and shape errors have been taken into account.
+There are no shape errors included in the analysis for the DUNE experiment.
+The values of the oscillation parameters are taken from NuFit 6.0 \cite{Esteban:2024eli} and are listed in Table~\ref{tab:osc-parameters}.
 In our calculation, we have minimized over the parameters $\theta_{23}$, $\Delta m^2_{31}$, $\delta_{\rm CP}$ and the phases of the complex SNSI parameters appropriately.
+Unless specified, all other parameters have not been minimized.
 We present our results for the normal ordering of the neutrino masses and taken $m_1 = 10^{-5}$ eV.
 Throughout our analysis, we will consider only one SNSI parameter at a time.